What is a conservatorship?

 What You Need to Know About Becoming a Conservator

 Are you concerned that your spouse, parent, sibling, relative, or friend has become incapable of taking care of themselves, their affairs, or their finances?
 Have they been in an accident, are older, have an illness, or suffer from dementia or Alzheimer’s?
 Do you want to become their conservator and watch over them and make the decisions that they can’t?
 If so, the lawyers at M.S.
 Domingo Law Group, P.C. are here to help you on your journey to become a conservator.
-We will provide you with a roadmap on what steps to take and what forms you’ll need to fill out.

 There are a variety of conservatorships as we list on our website, but this guide will focus on becoming a conservator in a General Conservatorship, as that is the most common type of conservatorship.